OfficeDev/Microsoft-Teams-Samples/samples/bot-consent-azuread/nodejs/README.md

     1. For **Scopes**, enter `User.Read`.

 1. Click **Save**.
-1. In appsettings.json, set `BotAuthConnectionName` to the name that you chose for this OAuth connection (probably "AAD")
+1. In your .env file, set `OAuthConnectionName` to the name that you chose for this OAuth connection (probably "AAD")

 ### Testing the OAuth connections